Aged care

 This includes:

-Mental health support for people in aged care facilities
+Mental health support for people in aged care homes

-Primary Health Tasmania has commissioned Richmond Fellowship Tasmania to deliver psychological treatment services for people with mental illness who are living in aged care facilities.
+Primary Health Tasmania has commissioned Richmond Fellowship Tasmania to deliver psychological treatment services for people with mental illness who are living in aged care homes.

 The aim is to give these residents access to similar services as those currently available in the community.